GoC-Spending/contracts-data-web/content/department/vrab-tacra.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Veterans Review and Appeal Board spent an estimated \$191.7K in 2021-2022 on contracts.
+Veterans Review and Appeal Board spent an estimated **\$191.7K in 2021-2022** on contracts.

+Across 50 contracts active since the start of the 2017-2018 fiscal year, 0 have at least one amendment (0%).
+Of contracts with amendments, the average increase in dollar value was NA and the average number of amendments was NA.
+Cumulatively these amendments represent an increase of \$NA over the original contract values.

+The average contract duration was 0.33 years, and the average contract value (not including contracts under \$10k) was \$27.6K.
+The longest contract was 1.58 years.
+The largest contract by value (including amendments) was \$133.1K.

 {{< /entity_summary >}}

 ## Vendors